muskang48/Speaker-Diarization/README.md

 # Speaker-Diarization
-Speaker Diarization is the procees which aims to find who spoke when in an audio and total number of speakers in an audio recording.
+Speaker Diarization is the procees which aims to find who spoke when in an audio and the total number of speakers in an audio recording.
 This project contains:
-- Voice Activity Detection (webrtcvad)
+- Voice Activity Detection (using webrtcvad)
-- Speaker Segmentation based on Bi-LSTM
+- Speaker Segmentation based on Bi-LSTM RNN
 - Embedding Extraction (d-vector extraction)
 - Clustering (k-MEANS and Mean Shift)
 ## Voice Activity Detection